Partition of Bengal (1905): Aftermath

-The uproar that had greeted Curzon's contentious move of splitting Bengal, as well as the emergence of the 'Extremist' faction in the Congress, became the final motive for separatist Muslim politics.
+The uproar that had greeted Curzon's contentious move of splitting Bengal, as well as the emergence of the 'extremist' faction in the Congress, became the final motive for separatist Muslim politics.
 In 1909, separate elections were established for Muslims and Hindus.
 Before this, many members of both communities had advocated national solidarity of all Bengalis.
 With separate electorates, distinctive political communities developed, with their own political agendas.
 Muslims, too, dominated the Legislature, due to their overall numerical strength of roughly twenty two to twenty eight million.
 Muslims began to demand the creation of independent states for Muslims, where their interests would be protected.

 In 1947, Bengal was partitioned for the second time, solely on religious grounds, as part of the Partition of India.
 East Bengal joined with the Muslim majority provinces in the western part of India (Balochistan, Punjab, Sindh, and the North-West Frontier Province), creating a new state of Pakistan.
 East Bengal, the only non-contiguous part of Pakistan, was renamed "East Pakistan" in 1955.
 In 1971, East Pakistan became the independent nation of Bangladesh.

+The 1947 Partition, based on the Radcliffe Line, bore an uncanny resemblance with Curzon's partition of 1905.
+Radcliffe's line informed the Congress Plan, i.e., there ought to be equal number of Hindu and Muslim population in both provinces of Bengal.
+Therefore, East Bengal had 71 per cent Muslims whereas West Bengal had 70.8 per cent Hindus.
+The latter had a few more Muslim population from unified Bengal than the Congress would have liked given its plan did not exactly work.
+Historian Joya Chatterji illustrates how "the figures would have been 68 per cent and 77 per cent respectively".